GoingOffSkript/skript-variable-dump/README.md

 ## Instructions

-Simply install this plugin on a server already running Skript and execute the following command: `/skript-variable-dump`
+Simply install this plugin on a server already running Skript and run:
+**/skript-variable-dump**

 All loaded variables will be dumped into a YAML file generated at:
 `/plugins/Skript/dumps/`